Wednesday, December 02, 2015

 With fee proceeds shared to all, everyone will continue to spend in support of their own basic needs, regardless of employment status.
 This would insulate the sectors of the economy that provide for basic needs from the worst vicissitudes of the business 'cycle'.
 All people would continue to spend in support of these sectors, even during an economic downturn.
 Economic slowdowns, then, can never become so severe that they threaten social cohesion and stability.
 Economic sectors that provide essential goods and services will remain strong.

-Within this alternative paradigm, some people may choose to live a very simple life and reduce their need to earn income beyond their natural wealth stipend.
+Within this alternative paradigm, some people may choose to live a very simple life and minimize their need to earn income beyond their natural wealth stipend.
 When the economy slows, the falling demand for pollution permits, etc., would mean a reduction in fee amounts.

 Reduced fees would translate to reduced income for people relying largely or entirely on their natural wealth stipend.
 During economic slowdowns, these people would feel increased incentive to enter the job market.
 An influx of additional job-seekers would make business start-up and expansion easier.
 Again, we see that this paradigm would automatically produce a counter-cyclical influence.
 When natural wealth is shared, the economic system is less inclined to 'boom and bust'.
 With pricing of natural wealth, there is an economic incentive, felt by all, to try to reduce impacts on the environment.
 Civilization is more likely to be sustainable.